MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/rooms/rooms-prep.md

 ### <a name="admin---local-administrator-account"></a>"Administrador" - Conta do Administrador Local

 Salas do Microsoft Teams senha padrão é definida como "sfb".
-A senha pode ser alterada localmente por meio do modo Admin ou no arquivo AutoUnattend.xml (use o gerenciador de imagens do sistema do Windows do ADK para fazer a alteração no arquivo xml).
+A senha pode ser alterada localmente por meio do modo Administração ou no arquivo AutoUnattend.xml (use o gerenciador de imagens do sistema do Windows do ADK para fazer a alteração no arquivo xml).

 > [!CAUTION]
 > Altere a senha Salas do Microsoft Teams logo que possível.

 A senha do Administrador local não é incluída como opção durante a Instalação.

-Você pode ler mais sobre a conta de administrador no [artigo Salas do Microsoft Teams Segurança](security.md).
+Você pode ler mais sobre a Administração no artigo [Salas do Microsoft Teams Segurança](security.md).

 ### <a name="machine-account"></a>Conta do computador